pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 in your favorite IDE, like completion, to verify that you're using the correct types for any inputs you're using.
 Pretty cool!

+Run `pulumi up`.

+{{% notes type="info" %}}
+Note that it make take a bit before you get any output because Docker is doing a lot of work in the background before it connects to Pulumi.
+Be patient!
+{{% /notes %}}

-Run `pulumi up`, and Pulumi should build your Docker image.
+Pulumi should build your Docker image.
 First, though, it gives you a preview of the changes you'll be making to the stack and asks if the changes appear okay to you.
 You'll need to reply "yes" to the prompt to actually build the image.
 After the command finishes, you will see your image if you run